Kampong Pengiran Siraja Muda Delima Satu: History

 The current neighbourhood was established in the 1950s as a perpindahan or resettlement estate under the National Resettlement Scheme (Rancangan Perpindahan Negara), a government programme that encouraged the residents of Kampong Ayer to resettle on land.
-The residents that had resettled in the area originally came from Bakut Pengiran Siraja Muda neighbourhood in Kampong Ayer (hence the name 'Pengiran Siraja Muda'); each family was given a 2 acre piece of land as the incentive to built a new home and also develop agriculturally as new means to sustain livelihood.
+The residents that had resettled in the area originally came from Bakut Pengiran Siraja Muda neighbourhood in Kampong Ayer (hence the name 'Pengiran Siraja Muda'); each family was given a 2 acre piece of land as the incentive to build a new home and also develop agriculturally as new means to sustain livelihood.
+The village whose area was a gift of Sultan Omar Ali starting in 1952.
+In the beginning, most of the awarded areas were planted with rice crops.
+In 1955, with the consent of Sultan Omar Ali, he donated two acres of land to each family for the first relocation plan for the residents of Kampong Ayer, consisting of Kampong Bakut Pengiran Siraja Muda, Pandai Besi and Setia Pahlawan.